Chapter 15.02

 B. Applications may be canceled for inactivity, if an applicant fails to respond to the department’s written request for revisions, corrections, actions or additional information within 90 days of the date of request; the building official may extend the response period beyond 90 days if within the original 90-day time period the applicant provides and subsequently adheres to an approved schedule with specific target dates for submitting the full revisions, corrections or other information needed by the department.

-C. The building official may extend the life of an application if any of the following conditions exist:
+C. The building official may extend the time limitation of an application if any of the following conditions exist:

-1. Compliance with the State Environmental Policy Act is in progress; or
+1. For compliance with the State Environmental Policy Act while in progress; or

 2. Any other city review is in progress; provided the applicant has submitted a complete response to city requests or the building official determines that unique or unusual circumstances exist that warrant additional time for such response, and the building official determines that the review is proceeding in a timely manner toward final city decision; or